-2. Virtue revised: local traits and composite virtues
+42.3 Virtue revised: local traits and composite virtues

 The first response to the situationist challenge is simply to revise the model of character traits.
-Rather than regarding the relevant traits as cross-situationally consistent or global, like honesty, one can see the traits in question as more specific, say, akin to 'honest-in-exam-set-tings' (e.g. Doris, 2002).
+Rather than regarding the relevant traits as cross-situationally consistent or global, like honesty, one can see the traits in question as more specific, say, akin to 'honest-in-exam-settings' (e.g. Doris 2002).
 This is the strategy that Callan urges, were one to make any concessions in the face of the situationist challenge in political philosophy.
-Callan argues that ensuring the stability of liberal states makes only 'light and predictable' demands on citizens, easily met by possessing composites of local traits (2015, p.
-496; see also Ben-Porath & Dishon, 2015, pp. 27-29).
+Callan argues that ensuring the stability of liberal states makes only 'light and predictable' demands on citizens, easily met by possessing composites of local traits (2015: 496; see also Ben-Porath and Dishon 2015: 27-9).
 Further, Callan is hopeful that the local traits will look somewhat familiar.
-We could, for example, work up from compassion to siblings, to compassion to fellow pupils, and out to the broader virtue of compassion, as a 'composite' virtue made up out of these local traits (2015, p.
-495).
+We could, for example, work up from compassion to siblings, to compassion to fellow pupils, and out to the broader virtue of compassion, as a 'composite' virtue made up out of these local traits (2015: 495).
 Likewise, one supposes, for the more traditional liberal virtues.